it62070188/compro/README.md

 **HOW TO DOWLOAD**
 -
-\- Download zip file from here.
+\- Download zip file.

-\- Extract the file.
+\- Extract file below.

 \- Run "Snake Upgrage.exe" to start